 The first step is to add a dedicated Network Interface Card (NIC) to your current PacketFence installation.
 In our example, our new NIC will be named ens192.
 The PacketFence web interface will list all currently installed network interfaces on the system.
 An IP and a netmask will be visible if the network interface is configured (either by DHCP or already manually configured).
-You can edit those ones, create/delete VLANs on physical interfaces and enable/disable an interface.
-Note that theses changes are effective on the moment you make them.
+You can edit those ones, create/delete VLANs on physical interfaces and enable/disable interfaces.
+Note that these changes are effective immediately.
 Persistence will be written only for enabled interfaces.
-Which means that if you change your management IP address, to pursue the configurator, you will need to go on this new IP address you setup.
-At all time, you'll need to set a Management interface.
-That means that the required interface types for inline enforcement are
+Which means that if you change your management IP address, to pursue the configurator, you will need to go on this new IP address you just set.
+At all time, you will need to set a Management interface.
+That means that the required interface types for inline enforcement are:

-'''

-Management

-Inline layer 2
+Management Inline layer 2

-'''